brucemack/microlink/README.md

 appreciative of the work
 that he and the rest of the EchoLink team do on behalf of the amateur radio community.

+Huge thanks go to Steve Kondo (K1STK) for providing the mechanical design work for this project.

 I am [good in QRZ at KC1FSZ](https://www.qrz.com/db/kc1fsz) if you have any questions or suggestions.

 # Architecture Overview/Parts